Kharim234/Tmag5170_spi_decoder/README.md

 1. Decoding all registers and fields frames from tmag5170 magnetic field sensor
 - Basic information are printed in analyzer diagram
-- Full data decoded are avaible in data table - This is recommended way of using this extension
+- Fully decoded data are available in data table - This is recommended way of using this extension
 - Simplified data are printed in terminal
-2. Avaible configurations:
+2. Available configurations:
 - Data type == 0h - 32 bit register access
 - Data type =/= 0h  - 12 bit data access - option only partially tested due to lack of measurement data
 - CRC_DIS = 1h crc disabled - with this option selected we should process all data even when number of clock during single chip select enabled is larger than 32 bit (note that I must get at least 32 bits to decode frame).
 Option not tested due to lack of measurement data (cs enabled for multiple frames)